 The photo shows the placement of my water bottle, which just fits in the frame, and, beside it, a mini tyre pump.

 Inevitably, the replacement hub failed.
 Although still under warranty, rather than wipe out the shop’s profit from this bike, I had a local shop (not the one I bought it from) build a new wheel with a reputedly stronger hub and a wider rim more suited to the 2.8 inch tyre I fitted.

 However, after two hours on it in with its new rear wheel in grippy (damp) conditions at the Upton Canyons site (I think it is called) the new wheel’s hub had several internal gear teeth shear off.
 It was replaced, then the chain kept jumping off (it had suddenly worn out) and I had that replaced together with the chain-ring and another rear ‘cassette.’
 The bike worked well for another couple of hours riding.
 (In reality just a few minutes’ riding; I spend much time stopped on the bike getting my breath back after each strenuous section.)
 At the top of a second gear climb on its second day out, the fourth hub seized.

 In September and October 2018, the bike was at the shop again for six weeks.
 They could not understand why the hub had seized, so they sent it back to the factory.
 There they discovered that the pawl springs had been installed upside-down initially (at the factory).
 They fitted freehub number five.
-I have had two outings on it as of this writing, including some huge climbs in grippy conditions in first gear, and it has held up so far.
+I have had several outings on it as of this writing, including some huge climbs in grippy conditions in first gear, and it has held up so far.